robdrimmie/imtg/devlog/rmd/plan.md

 2112 archived a chunk of big tasks.
 It's very big right now but there's a lot of stuff that will collapse quickly as the refactor progresses.

 2115 so I think I need to go through the progress cycle again, with the

+20230121 0845 I'm writing up some entities/concepts in docs/entities.md and as I write about Environments I realize that there _might_ be something lost by removing encounters, because there are no mobs and interesting individual interactions, just the big two attributes thing.

+But that is just the _first_ interaction, the _baseline_ interaction.
+Environments will still be able to flavour them in some fashion or another.
+It's worth having encounters in a region that perhaps aren't just about the attributes perhaps?
+It's tough to say but right now this encounter mechanic is solid.

+I guess the risk is the loss of flavour.
+In one aspect of this project, it is a world-builder for role playing games and adventures and such.
+It's a theoretical secondary effect yet but thus far hasn't been eliminated by other things.
+The emphasis on attributes is perhaps weird but at any rate it would be necessary to modify the environment, translate it to a specific system.

+Anyway, thoughts sparked by other things.

+The work is still working through the progress cycle with the workflow (perhaps? design?) outlined above